Digimon Racing: Playable characters

 The game features eleven Digimon as playable characters.
-Eight characters are available immediately; the rest are unlockable by completing cup races.
+Eight characters are available immediately; the remaining three are unlockable by completing cup races.
 However, the Digivolution mechanic increases the total number of playable Digimon to over 40.
 The cast predominantly includes popular Digimon from the Digimon anime.
 Characters' racing abilities differ through their ranking in three areas: speed, handling and acceleration.

 Development and release

-Unlike previous games in the series which were developed by Japanese companies, Digimon Racing's development was handled by the Kirkland, Washington, United States-based Griptonite Games.
+Unlike previous games in the series which were developed by Japanese companies, Digimon Racing's development was handled by the Kirkland, Washington, United States–based Griptonite Games.
 However, Digimon series veteran Bandai (now Namco Bandai Games) returned to publish the game.
 It was the first original Digimon game for the Game Boy Advance, since Digimon Battle Spirit and Digimon Battle Spirit 2 were ports of WonderSwan Color games.
 The game uses the Mode 7 engine to create three-dimensional gameplay on the handheld console otherwise incapable of such a feat.
 It occasionally uses voice acting during races, uncommon in Game Boy Advance games.
 The game was initially announced at E3 2003.
 It was later exhibited at E3 2004, with the North American release announced for August 2004.
 Upon completion of development, the game received a rating of "E" (Everyone) from the Entertainment Software Rating Board (ESRB) and "3+" from Pan European Game Information (PEGI).
 Digimon Racing's release fell on April 1, 2004, in Japan; April 30 in Europe; and September 13 in North America.

 Reception

-Digimon Racing received mixed reviews from critics upon release; it has a score of 62% at Metacritic and 63.67% at GameRankings.
+Digimon Racing received "mixed or average" reviews according to Metacritic.
 Critics criticized the game for its close resemblance to other kart racers of the time.
 IGN's Craig Harris and 1UP.com's Garnett Lee stated that Digimon Racing's gameplay mirrored that of Crash Nitro Kart and the Mario Kart series respectively.
 Aside from the familiar format, critics praised specific aesthetic points such as the graphics and music (GameZone's Michael Lafferty) and the tracks' layouts and themes (Lee).
 Aspects of the gameplay were also praised, such as control (Harris and Lee), multiplayer mode (Lee), replay value, and kart hopping (Harris).
 Nintendo Power stated that "[t]he racing action is similar to that of other kart games, but the Digimon influence adds a fun gameplay edge."
 Famitsu's four reviewers gave the game scores of 5, 5, 7, and 6 out of 10, respectively, resulting in a total score of 23 out of 40.
 AllGame's T.J.
 Deci gave the game three stars out of five, although he did not provide a more thorough review.